quartiq/stabilizer/book/src/setup.md

 properly configured DHCP server running on the network segment that Stabilizer is connected to.

-> **Note:** If you have a direct Ethernet connection to an Ubuntu system you can set the IPv4 settings of the Ethernet connection to "Shared to other computers".
+> **Note:** If Stabilizer is connected directly to an Ubuntu system (for example using a USB-Ethernet dongle) you can set the IPv4 settings of this Ethernet connection in the Ubuntu network settings to "Shared to other computers".
+This will start and configure a DHCP server for this connection.

 ## MQTT Broker